M-Aladin/petroOne/README.md

 #> # A tibble: 687 x 6
 #>                                                                     title_data
 #>                                                                          <chr>
-#>  1 Cyclic Behavior of Laterally Loaded Piles in Soils With Variable Properties
+#>  1          The Role Of Ocean Engineers In Japanese Ocean Measurement Research
-#>  2 A New Approach to Predict Failure Parameters of Carbonate Rocks using Artif
+#>  2 Data-Driven Brittleness Index Prediction From Elemental Spectroscopy and Pe
-#>  3 Seismic to Simulation Fracture Characterization of a Green Carbonate Reserv
+#>  3 A New Technique to Determine Porosity and Deep Resistivity from Old Gamma R
 #>  4                                           Advanced Streaming Data Cleansing
-#>  5                Wave Height Forecast Using Self-Organization Algorithm Model
+#>  5 Cyclic Behavior of Laterally Loaded Piles in Soils With Variable Properties
-#>  6          The Role Of Ocean Engineers In Japanese Ocean Measurement Research
+#>  6 An Improved And Optimized Positioning Method Of Microseismic Source In Mini
 #>  7                  Field Evaluation Of A Hydrate Inhibition Monitoring System
-#>  8 Data-Driven Brittleness Index Prediction From Elemental Spectroscopy and Pe
+#>  8            Multiphase Flow Metering: Current Status and Future Developments
-#>  9 Maximize the placement of wells and production in unconventional reservoirs
+#>  9 Analysis of Influencing Factors of Water Traffic Accidents Severity Based o
-#> 10     Integrity Monitoring of Offshore Platforms Using Artificial Neural Nets
+#> 10                  A Novel Model for Permeability Prediction in Uncored Wells
 #> # ... with 677 more rows, and 5 more variables: paper_id <chr>,
 #> #   source <chr>, type <chr>, year <chr>, author1_data <chr>
 ```